The truth is, dwell time is a confusing and misunderstood metric.

-In this post, we’ll be answering all these questions (and more) once and for all.
+In this post, I’ll be answering all of these questions and more.

 Let’s get started!

-Naturally, I click the first result and I spend a few minutes reading the content on that page (5 minutes 14 seconds, to be exact):
+I click the first result and spend a few minutes (5 minutes 14 seconds, to be exact) reading the content.

-Because I have a somewhat unhealthy obsession with learning, I then decide I want to know even more, so I head back to the SERPs (via the “back’ button in my browser) to look for more content.
+Because I have a somewhat unhealthy obsession with learning, I decide I want to know even more.
+So, I head back to the SERPs (via the “back” button in my browser) to look for more content.

 Here’s what he said:

-But still, why does this really matter to a search engine?
+But still, why does this really matter to search engines?

 Here’s what Duane said: